 What to Report

-When reporting an incident to the Title IX coordinator, a responsible employee should be prepared to discuss the following information:
+When reporting an incident to the Title IX coordinator, a responsible employee must report the following information, if known:

 Name of the alleged offender(s).